everhusk/MachineLearning/README.md

 Udacity - Intro to Machine Learning
 ===================================

-Project/Quiz codes for the udacity course "Intro to Machine Learning".
+Project/Quiz codes for the Udacity course "Intro to Machine Learning".